bocajspear1/netix/docs/tutorials/Networking-Basics/1-Getting-Set-Up.md

     Nettux already does this, but I'll keep it here for reference

-We need to allow Linux to route traffic.
+We need to allow Linux to route traffic, which is not on by default.
 This is done with:

 ``` bash
 $ sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'